leedinh/leedinh/README.md

 - 🌱 I’m currently learning Computer Science
 - 🤔 I’m looking for help with my assignments
 - 💬 Ask me about PWN
-- 📫 How to reach me: [https://www.facebook.com/leedinhhh3006/](URL 'here')
+- 📫 How to reach me: [here](URL 'https://www.facebook.com/leedinhhh3006/')
 - ⚡ Fun fact: Im not a wjbu